 Step 1: Understand the Basics of Online Payments

 Tracking funds in school districts isn’t easy, especially when it’s not clear where fees are coming from and who is handling them.
 Some funds might need to be deposited into different accounts.
 Some payments might have been made in person at the front desk.
-It can be a real challenge to keep tabs on all this money, and you’re just setting yourself up to lose cash or checks.
+It can be a real challenge to keep tabs on all this money without losing cash or checks.

 In addition to picking an online payment solution designed for your unique needs, here are some quick tips for tracking funds and setting your school up for success: